SyntaxReference/SyntaxReference.dev/CONTRIBUTING.md

 ## Any Language?

 Well.. maybe not dead ones?
-But if you believe thats important, just open an [issue](https://github.com/LeonnardoVerol/Programming-Languages-Syntax-Reference/issues) to talk about.
+But if you believe thats important, just open an [issue](https://github.com/LeonnardoVerol/Programming-Languages-Syntax-Reference/issues) to coordinate its inclusion.

 ## Where?